-Our risk and compliance statement ("statement") in our APR contains explanations of the:
+Our Risk and Compliance statement document (Compliance Statement) will be published alongside our APR.
+It contains explanations of the:

-- 1. Processes and the assurances we have in place to achieve compliance with our obligations. - 2.
-Processes and assurance we have in place to ensure accuracy and completeness of our data and information. - 3.
-Exceptions to our compliance, data and information.
+- Processes and the assurances we have in place to achieve compliance with our obligations; - Processes and assurance we have in place to ensure accuracy and completeness of our data and information; and - Exceptions to our compliance, data and information.

-All our performance commitments disclosed in section 3 of our APR have been subject to assurance.
+All our PCs disclosed in section 3 of our APR have been subject to assurance.
 We assessed our reporting risk on an individual PC basis and applied assurance as follows: